Berlin Botanical Garden and Botanical Museum

 The Berlin Botanic Garden and Botanical Museum (Botanischer Garten und Botanisches Museum Berlin) is a botanical garden in the Lichterfelde locality of the borough of Steglitz-Zehlendorf, Berlin, Germany.
-Constructed between 1897 and 1910 under the guidance of architect Adolf Engler, it has an area of 42 ha and around 22,000 different plant species.
-The garden is part of the Free University of Berlin.
+Constructed between 1897 and 1910 under the guidance of architect Adolf Engler, it has an area of 42 ha and over 20,000 different plant species.
+The garden is part of the Free University of Berlin and attracts about half a million visitors annually.

+Historically, the garden was commonly referred to as the Dahlem Botanical Garden, a name derived from the Royal Domain of Dahlem, where it was established in the late 1890s.
+However, since the latter part of the 20th century, the area has been included in the Lichterfelde West neighbourhood in the Berlin-Lichterfelde district.